nerdvibe/LiskPaper/README.md

 ## How do I generate the paper wallet offline?

-The code of liskpaper.com is opensource.
+The code of [liskpaper.com](https://liskpaper.com) is open source.
 You can improve it and submit a PR to the repository.
 If you need assistance, feel free to contact carbonara on the Lisk.chat.

-The safest way to generate a wallet is to download the application here, transfer it into an usb drive, start an offline linux distribution, and open the index.html.
+The safest way to generate a wallet is to [download the application here](https://github.com/xunga/LiskPaper/releases/tag/1.0), transfer it into an usb drive, start an offline linux distribution, and open the index.html.

-If you don't want to bother to use an offline linux distribution, you can just download liskpaper from here and execute the index.html
+If you don't want to bother to use an offline linux distribution, you can just download [liskpaper.zip from here](https://github.com/xunga/LiskPaper/releases/tag/1.0), unzip it and execute the index.html.
+There is no need to be connected to internet while running the liskpaper app.

 ## Disclaimer